 U.S. fishermen harvest yellowtail flounder with otter trawls and sink gillnets as part of the large mesh groundfish fishery along the northeast coast.
 Yellowtail flounder are usually found on sandy bottoms, which are more resilient to trawling than other, more sensitive habitats such as corals.
 Certain areas are also closed to fishing to protect sensitive habitats and species.

 Fishermen are required to use nets with mesh large enough to allow undersized yellowtail flounder and other groundfish to escape.
-Gillnets and trawls can incidentally catch marine mammals, but fishermen follow a number of mandatory and voluntary measures under the Harbor Porpoise and Large Whale Take Reduction Plans to reduce bycatch of these species.
+Gillnets and trawls can incidentally catch sturgeon, sea turtles, and marine mammals.
+To reduce marine mammal bycatch fishermen follow a number of mandatory and voluntary measures under the Harbor Porpoise and Atlantic Large Whale Take Reduction Plans.
 Mandatory measures include gear modifications, seasonal closures, and a requirement to have acoustic alarms on nets to prevent harbor porpoises from getting entangled in gillnets.
-Voluntary measures include reducing the amount of turns made by the fishing vessel and tow times while fishing at night, and increasing communication between vessels other about the presence of marine mammals in an area.
+Voluntary measures include reducing the amount of turns made by the fishing vessel and tow times while fishing at night and increasing communication between vessels about the presence of marine mammals in an area.
 At-sea fishery observers monitor bycatch in the groundfish fishery.

 Who’s in charge?
 NOAA Fisheries and the New England Fishery Management Council